realtimeprojects/quixplorer/doc/INSTALL.md

   (NOTE: for php-files, this extension is correct)
 * If you are unable to perform certain operations, try using an FTP-chmod to set the directories to 755 and the files to 644.
-* If you don't know the full name of a directory on your website, you can use a php-script containing '<?php echo getcwd(); ?>' to get it.
+* If you don''t know the full name of a directory on your website, you can use a php-script containing '<?php echo getcwd(); ?>' to get it.
 * The Search Function uses PCRE regex syntax to search; though wildcards like * and ? should work (like with 'ls' on Linux), it may show unexpected behaviour.